premchander-revature/interviewquestions/Spring/Spring MVC.md

 <blockquote>

-- MIME stands for Multi-purpose Internet Mail Extensions.
+- MIME stands for `Multi-purpose Internet Mail Extensions`.
 - MIME types form a standard way of classifying file types on the Internet.
 - Internet programs such as Web servers and browsers all have a list of MIME types, so that they can transfer files of the same type in the same way, no matter what operating system they are working in.
 - A MIME type has two parts: a `type` and a `subtype`.
 They are separated by a slash (`/`) i.e., `type/subtype`.
 - For example, the MIME type for Microsoft Word files is application and the subtype is msword.
 Together, the complete MIME type is application/msword.
-- The entire list of MIME types is available under Internet Assigned Numbers Authority (IANA) website- https://www.iana.org/assignments/media-types/media-types.xhtml
+- The entire list of MIME types is available under `Internet Assigned Numbers Authority (IANA)` website- https://www.iana.org/assignments/media-types/media-types.xhtml
 - The MIME types & extensions can be found under-https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types
 </blockquote>